Eating for IBS is a key strategy for managing all IBS symptoms. But there are some common pitfalls.

 Calcium, magnesium, and iron all require special consideration as well.
 Calcium can have a constipating effect, which can be helpful or hurtful depending on your symptoms.
 Magnesium can have a laxative effect, and this too can either aid or exacerbate IBS, depending on the individual.
 For many folks with IBS, it's best to make sure that your mineral supplement is not giving you a megadose of either one of these ingredients, but simply a balance of the two.
 Calcium carbonate contains just calcium and no magnesium, and is a good choice if you always tend towards diarrhea.
 If you're IBS-C (prone to constipation), try cal-mag instead, which contains magnesium.
 With either form of calcium, there should be Vitamin D included in the supplement as well for the best possible absorption.
 It's a good idea to take only 500 mg. of calcium per dose, as your body may not be able to absorb more than this all at once.

 As a rule, it's always best to get your nutrition from as wide a variety of fresh fruits, vegetables, legumes, grains, and nuts as possible.
 There are many nutrients in whole foods that simply can't be extracted into pills.
-If you're struggling to add enough nutrition to your diet, check Eating for IBS for how to safely incorporate insoluble fiber foods into your meals, and for nutritious IBS-safe recipes.
+If you're struggling to add enough nutrition to your diet, here's how to safely incorporate insoluble fiber foods into your meals, and there are countless nutritious IBS friendly recipes.
 Until you're able to stabilize your IBS, you may not want to add in any vitamin/mineral supplement at all (unless medically necessary); this will eliminate the risk of the potential GI upsets from the supplements.

 IBS Diet Sneaky Sin #5 - No insoluble fiber foods (they're IBS trigger foods, so you just don't eat them, right?)